MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

     weight: 10
 ---

-[RudderStack](https://rudderstack.com/) is a platform for gathering and routing data from your applications.
+[RudderStack](https://rudderstack.com/) is a Customer Data Platform (CDP) for gathering and routing data from your applications.

 This guide will walk you through the steps to ingest data from RudderStack and Materialize.